gavinlc/f1/README.md

    - Historical data & comparisons
    - Driver statistics and analytics
    - User preferences and favourites
+   - Enhanced circuit maps with more interactive features

 3. **Technical Debt**
    - Some components might benefit from further decomposition (particularly the Results page)
-   - Add comprehensive test coverage
+   - Expand test coverage with more integration tests
    - Implement E2E testing with Cypress or Playwright
    - Add performance monitoring
    - Improve accessibility compliance
+   - Add more comprehensive error boundaries

 ## Contributing